intsystems/BMM/lab3/Readme.md

 * [Article](https://rtg.cis.upenn.edu/cis700-2019/papers/dataset-shift/dataset-shift-terminology.pdf)

-4. [Reporter: TODO] repeat the experiment with RBM pretraining and without pretraining  (figure 3 from the article).
+4. [Reporter: Pyatkin Stanislav] repeat the experiment with RBM pretraining and without pretraining  (figure 3 from the article).
 * [Article](http://proceedings.mlr.press/v9/erhan10a/erhan10a.pdf)

 5. [Reporter: Skorik Sergey]  repeat the experiment with denoising autoencoder pretraining and without pretraining  (figure 3 from the article).